Helium6CRES/Sideband_Classification/README.md

 3. Input axial frequency minimums for each field (MHz, separated by spaces)
 4. Input axial frequency maximums for each field (MHz, separated by spaces)
 5. Input a number of points to check for each track
+6. Input on if to assemble phantom mainbands

 Note: Increasing the number of points to check will increase accuracy, but also runtime.